nikku/merge-me/README.md

 * At least one review approval exists
 * No review requests changes

-Rules may be overridden / fine tuned with [additional configuration](#configuration).
+Rules and merge method may be tuned with [additional configuration](#configuration).

 ## Configuration